NUMBKV/COMP590-Data-Processing/README.md

 Finally, we could output the CSV of each state.
 All the state's vaccination data are in this directory:
 [vaccination_data_county](https://github.com/NUMBKV/COMP590-Data-Processing/tree/main/vaccination/vaccination_data_county).
 We output a CSV with all state data: [vaccination_data_all.csv](https://github.com/NUMBKV/COMP590-Data-Processing/blob/main/vaccination/vaccination_data_all.csv).

+### 2.4 Graphics
+Below is a plot of a sample visualization of our vaccination result.

 Below is a plot of a sample visualization of our vaccination result.

 Texas Series Complete Recipient by County Level at 04/29/2022: